Updated on June 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 - All applicants must be New Jersey residents.

 - Patients must be diagnosed with a medical condition recognized by the NJ Medical Marijuana Program.

 - Additionally, patients must have a recommendation from a Certified-To-Recommend cannabis doctor in NJ verifying their diagnosis.

 * Please note: Out-of-state patients cannot apply for the New Jersey medical marijuana card.
-But, those with valid out-of-state MMJ cards can apply for the temporary New Jersey Patient registration to buy cannabis in NJ.
+But, those with a valid out-of-state MMJ card can apply for a temporary New Jersey Patient registration to buy cannabis in NJ.